CANDELbio/conjtalk2023/presentation.md

 [^2]: Diagnosing the decline in pharmaceutical R&D efficiency https://www.nature.com/articles/nrd3681
 [^3]: Eroom's law https://www.science.org/content/blog-post/eroom-s-law

+^ Now, I'm going to bring this up in the context of pharma/biotech etc. at large.
+^ System wide pattern of issues, some regulatory, some with business practices, some with how ^ data is handled, etc., that have resulted in the time+money investment of developing a new drug ^ (or more generally therapeutic)

 ---

-- 92% of genome sequenced in 2003
+- 92% of genome sequenced in 2003 ('mission accomplished' point)
-- 'complete' in May 2021
-- Final gapless assembly in Jan 2022.

----

 - The _cost_ of developing a new therapeutic still follows Moore’s law
 - cost of sequencing genome has gone from ~$3 billion to $600 in the last twenty years.
 - data availability and productions from biological assays have exploded well past exponential growth- greater than Moore’s law

+^ If you look at the reduction in cost and ability to capture data in bio, by comparison, we're ^ looking

 ---